smresponsibilities/C_project/README.md

 ## Roadmap

-- Additional browser support
+- Transition from terminal to gui

-- Add more integrations
+- Add more words and slangs

 ## Usage/Examples